Dradebo/Ally/README.md

 3. To save a chat, use /id to view the conversation ID.
 The next time you open Ally, continue the conversation by using the -i flag followed by the ID.
 You can do the same inside the CLI, just do `/id <your_id>`

 4. Embedding and scraping files that require OCR (such as PDFs and DOCX) currently use a CPU-only PyTorch installation.
 You can modify the configuration to utilize a GPU if desired, though this is typically only necessary for processing very large files.

+5. **Custom Providers**: Ally's provider system supports auto-discovery of custom providers.
+Simply add your provider file to `app/src/providers/custom/` and it will be automatically loaded on startup.
+See [docs/adding_providers.md](docs/adding_providers.md) for complete instructions on creating custom providers.

 ## License